Cholmes24/JID-0338/README.md

   * Python Flask:

-    * Open a command prompt and use the command: pip install flask
+    * Open a command prompt and use the command `pip install flask`

   * Mobile Application (via Expo Go)